winsw/winsw/doc/yamlConfigFile.md

 This optional element controls the timing in which Windows SCM resets the failure count.
 For example, if you specify `resetfailure: 1 hour` and your service continues to run longer than one hour, then the failure count is reset to zero.
-This affects the behaviour of the failure actions (see `onfailure` above).
+This affects the behavior of the failure actions (see `onfailure` above).

 In other words, this is the duration in which you consider the service has been running successfully.
 Defaults to 1 day.